guardian/gudocs2/README.md

 * Google Docs -> ArchieML -> S3
 * Google Sheets -> CSV -> JSON -> S3

+Description of how users users interact with the service

 ## Moving parts

 The application effectively has three functions: